U.S. Partner: Richard P. Dick (The Ohio State University)

 Summary of Recent Activities

-During the period January to April 2017, the PEER team focused mostly on data analysis and writing a research paper.
+During the period January to March 2018, the PEER team focused their activities on two point:

 The Ph.D student in the project is still carrying out her experiments.
 She is working on the mesocosm experiment to study the impact of Arbuscular mycorrhizal fungi (AMF) inoculation on millet growth in elevated temperature (+5°C) applied in climatic chamber.
 The data collected at the end of this second round of incubation at 37°C will be compared to the first round of incubation at 32°C in order to figure out how +5°C can affect mycorrhization rate and physiological parameters of millet.